pecca/ilona-profile/TYPESCRIPT-MIGRATION.md

 # TypeScript Migration Summary

-This project has been successfully migrated from JavaScript to TypeScript.
+This project has been successfully migrated from JavaScript to TypeScript and includes a new Blog feature.
 Here's what was accomplished:

 ## Files Converted